saawsm/swx/README.md

 ### Building

-Board specific hardware configuration can be found in the `boards` folder.
+Board hardware configurations can be found in the `boards` folder.

 ```bat
 mkdir build